Speckled Line Blue (Catopyrops florinda)

 Photo: Epping, NSW, 05 / 04 / 2010.

-There are a few similar species, in particular the Pale Pea Blue (Catochrysops panormus) which has a similar distribution range.
+There are a few similar species, in particular the Pale Pea Blue (Catochrysops panormus) which has a similar geographic range.
 The Speckled Line Blue can be distinguished from these through details in the distinctive pattern of dark patches on the underside.